owenzhao/App-Helper/README.md

 # App Helper
 > This app is not sandboxed.
-As it can terminated other apps.
+As it can terminated other apps and services.

 ![lion-w256](assets/lion.png)

 ## How to Use
-1. Add the app you want to be controlled.
+1. Enabled the rules you want to apply.
 2. Click "Run in Background".

 That's all.

-App Helper watches when SystemPreferences.app quits.
-Then after two seconds, App Helper checks if AppleIDSettings is still opened, if true, App Helper terminates the controlled apps and relaunches them.
-That will clear the settings apps that SystemPreferences.app leaves.
+## Suggestions
+If you have other rules you want to apply, please file them on Github issues.

 ## Images
 <a href="https://www.flaticon.com/free-icons/lion" title="lion icons">Lion icons created by justicon - Flaticon</a>